 Share ideas before they’re ready

-Often we have ideas and then sit on them for a long time, telling ourselves “it’s not ready yet” and therefore we never publish the idea, which is as if we never really had it at all.
+Often we have ideas and then sit on them for a long time, telling ourselves “it’s not ready yet.”
+This leads to us never publishing ideas, which is basically the same as never really having the idea at all.

 Quick feedback loops enable iteration and refinement, which result in better ideas.
 Ideas improve by writing about them not by thinking about them.